mdcourse/mdcourse.github.io/README.md

 - thermostats and barostats other than Berendsen,
 - energy minimization methods other than the steepest descent.

-### About me
+### Author

-I am a computer physicist in soft matter and fluids at interfaces.
+- Simon Gravelle: computer physicist in soft matter and fluids at interfaces.
 You can find more information on my [personal webpage](https://simongravelle.github.io/).

 ### Acknowledgments and license